 As students ask questions about data, they may come to see math not as an annoying source of worksheets, but as a set of tools useful for answering interesting questions.

 - Which age group’s ER visits really increased the most from 2005 to 2011?
 You’ll need ratios or percents to answer that.

 - How can we calculate the acceptance rate for the school academic pentathlon team?
 You’ll need to set up the fraction correctly and divide.

 - To recreate the donut image, but based on calories or fat, students will have to create proportions.

 Encourage your students to wonder wildly about math data, and give them the opportunities to try to answer some of their more interesting questions.
-For more interesting sources of math data, check out my growing collection of bookmarks.
+You’ll also find ready-to-use video versions of these lessons over at Byrdseed.TV.